polca/premise/docs/extract.rst

 Gaseous-truck transport also adds the regionalized ``gaseous hydrogen production`` conversion activity according to its distribution share.
-Liquid hydrogen transport by truck or ship similarly adds ``liquid hydrogen production`` according to the combined share of those modes.
+Liquid hydrogen transport by truck or ship similarly adds both ``liquid hydrogen production`` and ``liquid hydrogen regasification`` according to the combined share of those modes.
 The conversion datasets and their technosphere inputs are relinked to the corresponding IAM region before the sector-specific markets are created.
+Liquid-ammonia transport adds ``1 / 0.175`` kilograms of ``liquid ammonia production`` and ``7.67`` kilograms of ``ammonia cracking`` per kilogram of hydrogen assigned to that distribution mode.

 .. _Wulf: https://www.sciencedirect.com/science/article/pii/S095965261832170X